eshaiju/eshaiju.github.io/source/_posts/2017-10-14-graphql-ruby-mutation-with-input-object-type.markdown

   input_field :body, !types.String
 end
 {%endcodeblock%}
-Since we created new folder for input_objects, we have to tell Rails to autoload paths. place below code in application.rb to autoload it.
+Since we created new folder for <strong>input_objects</strong>, we have to tell Rails to autoload paths. place below code in <strong>application.rb</strong> to autoload it.

 {%codeblock config/application.rb%}
 config.autoload_paths << Rails.root.join('app/graphql/input_objects')